AndreiCocan/DSL-ML-classif/README.md

 cd benchmark
 python benchmark.py
 ```
-This will compile and execute all the neoml files in ./Program_examples starting with "complete_"  and save the execution times and results in output.csv
+This will compile and execute all the neoml files in ./Program_examples starting with "complete_", plus 20 fuzzer-generated neoml programs, and save the execution times and results in output.csv